raymond1/simple-parser-generator/README.md

 # Description of the V1 virtual machine and its micro-parsers

 ## Sequence

+A 'sequence' micro-parser is associated with one or more child micro-parsers.
+When fed with an input string, it produces a true result if each of its child micro-parsers produces a true result when the micro-parsers are tested in sequence.

+Matching starts at index 0 for the input string, and is incremented by the length of a successful match from a child node.

 ## Or
+An 'or' micro-parser is associated with one or more child micro-parsers.
+It produces a true result if any of its child micro-parsers produces a true result.

 ## Multiple
 ## Not
 ## Optional